 The capacity of practical reason to give rise to intentional action divides even those philosophers who agree in rejecting the expressivist strategy discussed above.
 Such philosophers are prepared to grant that there are normative and evaluative facts and truths, and to accept the cognitive credentials of discourse about this distinctive domain of facts and truths.
 But they differ in their accounts of the truth conditions of the normative and evaluative claims that figure in such discourse.
 We may distinguish the following two approaches.

-The first of these, often referred to as internalism, holds that reasons for action must be grounded in an agent's prior motivations (Williams 1981).
-According to this influential position, a given agent s can have reason to do x only if x-ing would speak to or advance some element in s's ‘subjective motivational set’.
-There must be some rational connection between s's x-ing and the subjective motivations to which s is actually already subject; otherwise the claim that s has reason to x must be rejected, as false or incoherent.
+The first of these, often referred to as internalism, holds that reasons for action must be grounded in an agent’s prior motivations (Williams 1981; cf. Finlay 2009).
+According to this influential position, a given agent s can have reason to do x only if x-ing would speak to or advance some element in s’s ‘subjective motivational set’.
+There must be some rational connection between s’s x-ing and the subjective motivations to which s is actually already subject; otherwise the claim that s has reason to x must be rejected, as false or incoherent.
 Behind this internalist position lies the idea that practical reason is practical in its issue.
 Internalists contend that we can make sense of the generation of new intentions through reasoning only if we assume that such reasoning is conditioned by motivational resources that are already to hand.
-Practical reason, on the internalist account, is the capacity to work out the implications of the commitments contained in one's existing subjective motivational set; the upshot is that motivation is prior to practical reason, and constrains it.
+Practical reason, on the internalist account, is the capacity to work out the implications of the commitments contained in one’s existing subjective motivational set; the upshot is that motivation is prior to practical reason, and constrains it.

 Externalists reject this picture, contending that one can have reasons for action that are independent of one’s prior motivations.
 They typically agree that practical reasoning is capable of generating new motivations and actions.
 They agree, in other words, that if agent s has reason to do x, it must be possible for s to acquire the motivation to x through reflection on the relevant reasons.
 But they deny that such reasoning must in any significant way be constrained by s’s subjective motivations prior to the episode of reasoning.
 On this approach, practical reason is not conceived merely as a capacity for working out the implications of one’s existing desires and commitments; it equally involves the capacity to reason about what it would objectively be good to do, and to act on the basis of this kind of evaluative reflection.
 Normative reflection is thus taken to be independent of one’s prior motivations, and capable of opening up new motivational possibilities (Parfit 1997).

-Underlying this dispute are diverging approaches to the explanation of intentional action.
+This disagreement is conventionally understood to be driven by diverging approaches to the explanation of intentional action.
 Internalists are impressed by the differences between intentions and the cognitive states that figure in paradigmatic examples of theoretical reasoning.
-Pointing to these differences, they ask how practical reason can succeed in producing new intentions if it is not based in something of the same basic psychological type: a motivation or desire that is already part of the agent's subjective motivational equipment.
+Pointing to these differences, they ask how practical reason can succeed in producing new intentions if it is not based in something of the same basic psychological type: a motivation or desire that is already part of the agent’s subjective motivational equipment.
 Many externalists find this contrast between intentions and cognitive states overdrawn.
 They observe that we need to postulate basic dispositions of normative responsiveness to account for the capacity of theoretical reflection about reasons to affect our beliefs, and question why these same dispositions cannot explain the fact that practical reasoning is practical in its consequences.
 Cognitive or not, intentions belong to the broad class of attitudes that are sensitive to judgments, and this may account for the capacity of practical reflection to generate new intentions (Scanlon 1998, chap.
 1).
 A third possibility is that intentions result from dispositions or capacities distinct from the psychic mechanisms that render theoretical rationality possible.
-Depending on how it is developed, this approach may offer a different way of accounting for the practical consequences of practical reflection, without assuming that reasons for action are grounded in an agent's subjective motivations (Velleman 2000, chap.
+Depending on how it is developed, this approach may offer a different way of accounting for the practical consequences of practical reflection, without assuming that reasons for action are grounded in an agent’s subjective motivations (Velleman 2000, chap.
 8, Wallace 1999).

 Among the substantive norms of practical reason, those of instrumental rationality have seemed least controversial to philosophers.
 Instrumental rationality, in its most basic form, instructs agents to take those means that are necessary in relation to their given ends.
 In the modern era, this form of rationality has widely been viewed as the single unproblematic requirement of practical reason.
 The instrumental principle makes no assumptions about the prospects for rational scrutiny of peoples’ ends.
 Rational criticism of this kind apparently presupposes that there are objective reasons and values, providing standards for assessment of ends that are independent from psychological facts about what people happen to be motivated to pursue.
 In line with the naturalistic attitude sketched in section 2, however, it may be doubted whether such independent standards can be reconciled with the metaphysical commitments of contemporary scientific practice.
 A world that is shorn of objective values or norms leaves no room for rational criticism of peoples’ ends, but only for Weberian Zweckrationalität: the rational determination of means to the realization of ends that are taken to be given, as a matter of human psychological fact.